mckechniefraz/Meraki_L3_ACL_Updater/README.md

 ```

 ### Executing program
+## Backup Script
 Before running the script please ensure you have

-* Meraki API Key.
+* Meraki API Key (RO or RW).
 * Meraki Organisation ID.
 * If running a virtual environment, ensure this is activated.
 * Installed the required packages from requirements.txt.
-* If running the update script, ensure the newrules.json is updated.

-Run backup script

 ```
 python3 meraki_acl_backup.py
 ```

-Run update script
+## Update Script
+Before running the script please ensure you have

+* Meraki API Key (RW).
+* Meraki Organisation ID.
+* If running a virtual environment, ensure this is activated.
+* Installed the required packages from requirements.txt.
+* Update newrules.json with the new rule(s) you want to add.

+The script will make the following two assumptions:
+* Your default Deny rule has a comment of 'Deny_Any_Any'
+* There is only the default rule using the comment of 'Default rule'

 ```
 python3 meraki_acl_update.py